+Each manufacturer’s percentage requirement of pounds of certified reclaimed refrigerant under section 95366.2(b) will be determined based on the prior calendar year's total aggregate amount of pounds of refrigerant in small containers of automotive refrigerant entered into California.

+Note: Authority cited: Sections 38501, 38505, 38510, 38560, 38560.5, 38562.2, 38566, 38580, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38501, 38505, 38510, 38550, 38551, 38560, 38560.5, 38562.2, 38566, 39003, 39500, 39600 and 39601, Health and Safety Code.

 95367.
 Recycling Reporting Requirements.

 Reports to the Executive Officer are due March 1 every year starting March 1, 2011, except the spending plan described in section 95367(a)(6).
-Each annual report documents monthly data for small containers of automotive refrigerant sold and returned during the prior calendar year, January 1 though December 31.
+Each annual report documents monthly data for small containers of automotive refrigerant sold and returned during the prior calendar year, January 1 through December 31.
 Reports must be submitted as follows:

+Upon request from CARB, each retailer must report sales data of the number of small containers of automotive refrigerant sold.
+The sales data must be reported for each SKU, for each manufacturer or distributor, for each month, and as totals for each annual reporting period.

-Upon request from ARB, each retailer must report sales data of the number of small containers of automotive refrigerant sold and the number of used small containers of automotive refrigerant returned by consumers.
-The sales data and returned can data must be reported for each SKU, for each manufacturer or distributor, for each month, and as totals for each annual reporting period.
-The data must be reported separately for the following categories: returned unused, returned for recycle, returned breached, to the extent that the retailer has segregated breached cans pursuant to section 95366(a)(6).
+Upon request from CARB, each retailer must report the number of used small containers of automotive refrigerant returned by consumers.
+The returned can data must be reported for each SKU, for each manufacturer or distributor, for each month, and as totals for each annual reporting period.
+The data must be reported separately for the following categories: returned unused, returned for recycle, returned breached, to the extent that the retailer has segregated breached cans pursuant to section 95366(a)(46).
 Each retailer must also report the amounts of deposits collected under section 95366(a)(1) that are not returned or refunded to consumers under section 95366(a)(3), and that are transferred to manufacturers or their designees under section 95366(a)(4).

 Each distributor must report sales data of small containers of automotive refrigerant.
 The sales data must be reported for each SKU for each retailer, manufacturer, and for each month.

-Each manufacturer must report sales data of the number of small containers of automotive refrigerant sold to each retailer or distributor within the State and the number of small containers of automotive refrigerant returned for recycling by each retailer or distributor within the State.
+Each manufacturer must report sales data of the number of small containers of automotive refrigerant sold to each retailer or distributor within the State.
 The sales data must be reported for each SKU, for each distributor, retailer, or other outlet, for each month and as totals for each reporting period.

+Each manufacturer must report the number of small containers of automotive refrigerant returned for recycling by each retailer or distributor within the State.
+The return data must be reported for each SKU, for each distributor, retailer, or other outlet, for each month and as totals for each reporting period.

 Each manufacturer or recycler of small containers of automotive refrigerant must report the number of small containers received for recycling.
 The returned container data must be reported for each SKU, for each retailer or other source of return, for each month, and as totals for each reporting period.
 The data must be segregated according to reason for the can return: returned unused, returned for recycle, returned breached.
 The refrigerant amount recovered must be reported for each manufacturer, and for each month.